nitishnk17/Tourist/README.md

 ## Features

-* Users can create, edit, and remove campgrounds
+* Users can create, edit, and remove Place

-* Users can review campgrounds once, and edit or remove their review
+* Users can review Places once, and edit or remove their review

-* User profiles include more information on the user (full name, email, phone, join date), their campgrounds, and the option to edit their profile or delete their account
+* User profiles include more information on the user (full name, email, phone, join date), their Place, and the option to edit their profile or delete their account

-* Search campground by name or location
+* Search Place by name or location

-* Sort campgrounds by highest rating, most reviewed, lowest price, or highest price

   ## Run it locally